Knology Inc. reported an increase in revenue for 2009, but suffered a loss on net income.

-The net loss is attributable to a noncash charge of $6.2 million related to the company's interest rate swaps and a $3.4 million one-time expense related to the amendment of Knology's credit.
+The net loss is attributable to a non-cash charge of $6.2 million related to the accounting treatment for the company’s interest rate swaps and a $3.4 million one-time expense related to the amendment of Knology’s credit facility.

 Excluding these charges, Knology would have posted net income of $6.2 million, or 17 cents per share, for 2009.

 Its revenue increased from $410 million in 2008 to $425 million in 2009.